Precision Timer

 inline void Reset()

-Obtains the current value of the monotonic clock and uses it to calculate how much time (using precision-units) has elapsed since the last reset() method call or class instantiation.
+Returns the time elapsed since the last reset() method call or class instantiation.

-inline void DelayNoblock(int64_t duration, bool allow_sleep = false) const
+inline void Delay(const int64_t duration, const bool allow_sleep = false, const bool block = false) const

-This method is used to execute arbitrary delays while releasing GIL to enable other threads to run while blocking.
-By default, this method uses a busy-wait approach where the thread constantly checks elapsed time until the exit condition is encountered.
-Optionally, the method can be allowed to use sleep_for() for durations above 1 millisecond (sleep_for only has ms precision), which will release the CPU.
+This method is used to execute arbitrary delays while maintaining or releasing the Global Interpreter Lock (GIL).
+By default, this method uses a busy-wait approach where the thread constantly checks elapsed time until the exit condition is encountered and releases the GIL while waiting.

 Warning

-If sleeping is allowed, there is an overhead of up to 1 ms due to scheduling on Windows.
-Unix schedulers so far seem considerably better, but may still experience overheads.
+If sleeping is allowed, there is an overhead of up to 1 millisecond due to scheduling on the Windows OS.

-• duration – The time to block for.
-Uses the same units as the precision parameter.
+duration – The time to block for.
+Uses the same units as the instance’s precision parameter.

-• allow_sleep – A boolean flag that determines whether the method should use sleep for delay durations above 1 millisecond.
-Sleep may be beneficial in some cases as it reduces the CPU load at the expense of a significantly larger overhead compared to default busy-wait approach.
+allow_sleep – Determines whether the method should use sleep for delay durations above 1 millisecond.
+Sleep may be beneficial in some cases as it reduces the CPU load at the expense of an additional overhead compared to the default busy-wait delay approach.

 inline void SetPrecision(const std::string &precision)

-Changes the precision of the timer class to the requested units.
+Changes the timer precision used by the instance to the requested units.

-This method can be used to dynamically change the precision of the class without re-instantiating the class during runtime, improving overall runtime speeds.
+This method can be used to dynamically change the precision used by a class instance during runtime.

 inline std::string GetPrecision() const